What is the Difference Between VPS and RDP

 Isolation Levels: Ensuring Safe and Secure Environments

-- RDP: Even though RDP sessions connect to individual remote machines, they are physically on the same server.
+• RDP: Although RDP sessions connect to single remote computers, they are co-located within the same server.
 This may create a problem.
 The host machine might have issues that affect all RDP sessions.
 RDP is less secure than VPS.

 Use Cases for VPS and RDP: Scenarios For Both